 ● Foam brush sponge

 If the space behind the radiator doesn't allow for this, there is only one option left available to you.
 Unfortunately, you will need to get a professional in to remove it for you !
 Depending on the way that your system is configured, they may get away with simply shutting off the water supply to the single radiator affected, this would be the cheapest option.
 Otherwise, a large part of your homes supply may need to be drained down before the radiator can be removed.
 Obviously the only person that will know this, is the plumber that you employ.
 The cost of the work will ultimately be dictated by which route they need to take.

 Get more tips for improving your walls

-I hope that you found our post on painting radiators helpful and wish you good luck in your decorating tasks.
-If you’re planning, or in the middle of decorating your walls, don’t forget to check out our latest painting tips blog.
-There is some great advice for anyone thinking of painting their walls.
+I hope that you found our post on painting radiators helpful and wish you good luck in your decorating exploits.
+If you’re planning, or in the middle of decorating your walls, make sure you check out our painting walls for beginners blog.
+You will find some great tips and advice.

 Image credit : Lick.com